0w0Demonic/AquaHotkey/docs/core.md

 ...
 ```

+The `Length` property for `String` is now `StrLen()` itself, not a function that forwards to `StrLen()`.
+This saves one additional function call.

+**Use with caution**.
 You should only do this if you feel already comfortable with class prototyping.

+When inlining properties, you are doing class prototyping manually.
+Be sure to check your implementation thoroughly.
+This procedure is only recommended if:

+1. You want to extend `String` and are dealing with large strings.
+2. You are very concerned about performance.

+For this purpose, it is recommended that you use the helper functions defined in `<Core/Utils>`.

+For more help, see extension classes like [Base/Object.ahk](../src/Base/Object.ahk) and [String/Formatting.ahk](../src/String/Formatting.ahk).

+#### Properties Eligible For Inlining

 Use this form when the property or method forwards all arguments to a function without changing them.